-Susan Stokhof is the Bicycle Mayor of Victoria and the first in Canada and is focusing on the normalization of cycling in a region where sport and recreational cycling is the norm.
+My name is Susan, I am the Bicycle Mayor of Victoria and the first in Canada.
+My focus is on the normalization of cycling in a region where sport and recreational cycling is the norm.
 Cities around the world are implementing purpose-built infrastructure to promote cycling.
 Victoria has the mildest climate in Canada and moderate topography, it’s the perfect location to experiment and design a city for people.

 My purpose is to spread the message of how cycling positively transforms cities.
 It’s time for our citizens and our city to think beyond the automobile and join the cycling revolution that’s spreading across the globe.
 Building a multi-modal city that enhances the places we live, work, and play that deeply impacts our health and wellbeing and shapes our experience of a neighbourhood is a vision that I think everyone can see themselves in.